wkolowski/CoqCat/README.md

    * functor — simplification for functors
    * iso — working with isomorphisms
    * curry — rewriting with exponential objects
-   * mor/mor2 — new reflective tactic for diagram chasing (it can't do much more than cat at the moment)
-   * new sgr/mon/grp — new reflective tactics that can solve simple semigroup/monoid/group equations quite fast

 General TODO:
  * Define adjoints.